Mikepa02/THEAMA/README.md

 - `npm run dev` - Start the development server with auto-reload
 - `npm run setup` - Initialize and seed the database

-## Academic Submission

-This repository was developed as part of a university software development project.

-Author: Mike